nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a person
-2. AddressBook checks if input is valid
+2. ProfBook checks if input is valid
-3. AddressBook adds the persons
+3. ProfBook adds the persons

     Use case ends.

 **Extensions**

 * 2a.
 Arguments that should be there is not there
   * 2a1.
-Address Book rejects the command and shows an error message.
+ProfBook rejects the command and shows an error message.

     Use case ends.